dr-fischer/sop/Bruker 400 MHz NMR/sop_BrukerNMR.md

 1. From here, navigate to the "Acquire" tab.
 1. Click "Sample" followed by "Insert sample with sample changer."
 1. A new window will appear asking for the holder position.
 Use the value of 24 for the autocalibrate sample.

-1. With the autocalibrate sample inserted, the software can be closed.
+ > Please do not close IconNMR so that the instrument performs the autocalibration at night.